-When taking a weekend break in the west country city of Bristol, UK (voted by Rough Guides as #4 in the Top 10 Best Cities in the World to Visit – 2017), one doesn’t really think of going swimming – mainly as Bristol is not located by a beach and this is the UK, hence cold most of the time, so you’d be forgiven for overlooking the fact Bristol has as rather smart outdoor Lido and Spa.
+When taking a weekend break in the west country city of Bristol, UK (voted by Rough Guides as #4 in the Top 10 Best Cities in the World to Visit – 2017), one doesn’t really think of going swimming – mainly as Bristol is not located by a beach and this is the UK, hence cold most of the time, so you’d be forgiven for overlooking the fact Bristol has a rather smart outdoor Lido and Spa.
 My visit to the city entailed a visit to the Bristol Lido and Spa, and I visited it in the winter!
-Read on to discover my Bristol Lido experience.
+Read on to discover where to swim in Bristol and my Bristol Lido experience.

 **Disclosure**: I was a guest of the Bristol Lido and Spa.
 All thoughts and opinions remain my own**